wjallen/ctls2018/docs/reproducibility_git_04.md

 ## Tracking Changes

-We will use this repository to track a simple version of our [transcriptome analysis pipeline](https://jamescarson3.github.io/ctls2018/docs/LSworflow2_JWS.html).
+We will use this repository to record notes from the version control module.
-Create a new file called `transcriptome.txt` in your repo:
+Create a new file called `notes.txt` in your repo:

 ```
 $ pwd
-/home1/03439/wallen/my_first_repo
+/home/wallen/my_first_repo
-$ touch transcriptome.txt
+$ touch notes.txt
 $ ls
-transcriptome.txt
+notes.txt
 ```

 Open the file with VIM and enter the following text:

 ```
-$ vim transcriptome.txt
+$ vim notes.txt
 ```

 Now in VIM:
 ```
 (press 'i' to enter insert mode)

-Step 1: Map reads with tophat
+Part 1: The Basics of Git
+* Git is used for version control

 (press Esc then :wq to save and quit)
 ```
 ```
-$ cat transcriptome.txt
+$ cat notes.txt
-Step 1: Map reads with tophat
+Part 1: The Basics of Git
+* Git is used for version control
 ```

 ### Start Tracking a New File